Award Winning Teachers

 Teachers of the Year

 The Maryland and National Teacher of the Year Programs celebrate exemplary elementary, middle, and high school teachers for educational excellence and classroom leadership.
 The Teachers of the Year are nominated by their peers and selected by a panel of teachers, administrators, parents, and representatives from higher education.
-In the past six years, 17 Notre Dame graduates have been named Teacher of the Year, including five in Harford County alone!
+In the past seven years, 18 Notre Dame graduates have been named Teacher of the Year, including six in Harford County alone!
 Plus, we're proud to count seven Maryland Teacher of the Year semifinalists and the 2012 Maryland Teacher of the Year among our graduates.

 Anne Cross '83, a fifth-grade teacher at Gunpowder Elementary School in Perry Hall, has been named the 2014-2015 Baltimore County Teacher of the Year

 Laura Collins M'08, a science teacher at Plum Point Middle School, has been named the 2014 Calvert County Teacher of the Year.